vaughanbell/stroke-psychosis-national-epi-analysis/README.md

 The National Mental Health Survey (Encuesta Nacional de Salud Mental) 2015 was a national psychiatric epidemiology study of Colombia completed by the Ministry and Health and Social Protection (Ministerio de Salud y Protección Social).

-The data can be access, following application, from the [Repositorio Institucional Digital](https://www.minsalud.gov.co/sites/rid/paginas/freesearchresults.aspx?k=Encuesta%20Nacional%20de%20Salud%20Mental&scope=Exacta), of the Ministerio de Salud.
+The data can be accessed, following application, from the [Repositorio Institucional Digital](https://www.minsalud.gov.co/sites/rid/paginas/freesearchresults.aspx?k=Encuesta%20Nacional%20de%20Salud%20Mental&scope=Exacta), of the Ministerio de Salud.

 *National Health Survey 2016-2017 (Chile)*